rgordonr/ets_instructions/README.md

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/15.png" width="400">

 You will be prompted to continue adding activities until you've covered 24 hours of time.
-At this point, the Add Next Activity button will disappar and a message at the top of the screen will indicate that you have completed the time diary.
+At this point, the Add Next Activity button will disappear and a message at the top of the screen will indicate that you have completed the time diary.
 If you navigate back to the home screen, it would now look something like this:

 <img src="https://terpconnect.umd.edu/~rrinderk/TD_instructions/16.png" width="400">